PavelKaratkevich/scheduler_in_Beanstalk/README.md

-# scheduler_in_Beanstalk
+# Custom Scheduler

-A scheduler performing tasks (queries) on an AWS RDS Postgres database, deployed in AWS Elastic Beanstalk and sending JSON to an external endpoint.
+The scheduler runs regular tasks (queries) on a database in AWS RDS and sends JSON files to an external endpoint.

+Deployed in AWS Elastic Beanstalk.